Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Results

 Mat2Spec is a model for predicting a spectrum (output labels) for a given crystalline material (input features) by: (i) encoding the labels and features onto a latent Gaussian mixture space, with alignment of the feature and label embeddings to exploit underlying correlations; and (ii) contrastive learning to maximize agreement between the feature and label representations to learn a label-aware feature representation.
 These 2 modules can be considered as a multi-component encoder and decoder, respectively, that collectively form an end-to-end model whose architecture is detailed in Figure~\ref{fig:m2s}.

 Conceptually, Mat2Spec commences with feature encoder whose high-level strategy is similar to that of E3NN and GATGNN, where each model aims to learn a materials representation that accurately captures how structure and composition relate to the properties being predicted.
-The first component of Mat2Spec's encoder is a graph neural network (GNN) that is based on previously-reported approaches to materials property prediction in which the GNN is the entirety of the encoder.\cite{wu2020comprehensive,xie2018crystal,louis2020graph} The remainder of the Mat2Spec framework introduces a new approach to learning from the GNN encodings and comprises our contribution to the design of machine learning models for materials property prediction.
+The first component of Mat2Spec's encoder is a graph neural network (GNN) that is based on previously-reported approaches to materials property prediction in which the GNN is the entirety of the encoder.\cite{wu2020comprehensive,xie2018crystal,louis2020graph} The remainder of the Mat2Spec framework introduces a new approach to learning from the GNN encodings and comprises our contribution to the design of machine learning models for materials property prediction. \SK{For deploying the trained model, we note that model inference only uses the feature encoder, representation translator, and predictor, where the feature encoder takes the input materials and produces probabilistic embeddings, the translator translates the probabilistic embeddings into deterministic representations, and the predictor reconstructs the final spectrum properties.}

 Compared to single-property prediction, spectrum prediction offers additional structure that may be captured through careful design of the model architecture.
 We consider discretized spectra where the input features that are important for prediction of the intensity at one point in the spectrum are likely related to those of other points in the spectrum.
 While prior models such as E3NN and GATGNN have no mechanism to explicitly encode these relationships, Mat2Spec captures this structure of the task with a probabilistic feature and label embedding generator built with multivariate Gaussians.
 During training, the generator operates on both the material (input features) and its spectrum (input label).
 In the process of label embedding, each point $i$ in the spectrum with dimension $L$ is embedded as a parameterized multivariate Gaussian $N_i$ with learned mixing coefficient $\alpha_i$, where $\sum_{i} \alpha_i=1$.
 The spectrum for a material is thus embedded as a multivariate Gaussian mixture $\sum_i \alpha_i N_i$.
 The mixing coefficients capture relationships among the points in the spectrum where related points tend to have similar weights.
 To capture the common label structure among different materials, the set of multivariate Gaussians $\{N_i\}_{i=1}^L$ is shared across all materials.